anajmabdi/HairSalon/README.md

 ## To run the server:
 - Navigate to this project's production directory and run 'dotnet restore' if you haven't already.
 This will establish project-specific tools and dependencies that are listed in the project file
 - Run 'dotnet watch' to start the server.
-- Run 'dotnet run' to run the application.

 <p>&nbsp;</p>
 <p>&nbsp;</p>